DCAN-Labs/hbcd-docs/docs/help/faq.md

   <span class="notification-arrow">▸</span>
 </div>
 <div class="notification-collapsible-content">
-<p>Please refer to the <a href="../../processing/pipelines">Release Notes: Data Processing</a> for an overview of the processing pipelines used and software standards.
+<p>Please refer to the <a href="../../processing/#hbcd-processing-pipelines">HBCD Processing Pipelines</a> for an overview of the pipelines and software standards.
 For full documentation on how each pipeline was used for HBCD processing, please visit the external <a href="https://hbcd-cbrain-processing.readthedocs.io/latest/">HBCD Processing</a> page.</p>
 </div>
 </p>